 Table of Contents

-Generally, acorns are considered a symbol of good luck and abundance.
-In fact, acorns are widely recognized as the luckiest nut in the world, but not many people are aware of the age-old legends that gave birth to these symbolic associations.
+Acorns are considered a symbol of good luck and abundance.
+But did you know that acorns are widely recognized as the luckiest nut in the world.
+But what are the age-old legends that gave birth to these symbolic associations?
 In this article, we will explore what acorns mean for different cultures and how these meanings came to be.

 History of Acorns as Lucky Charms

 According to accounts of old English tales, acorns originally had significance in the world of witchcraft and magic.
-At a time when Celtic witches had to brew potions and cast charms in the shadows, it is thought that witches would exchange acorns in the woods to identify each other and to let the other know that they were in safe company, much like Christians the symbol of the Icthys.
+At a time when Celtic witches had to brew potions and cast charms in the shadows, it’s believed that witches would exchange acorns in the woods to identify each other and to let the other know that they were in safe company, much like Christians and the symbol of the Ichthys.

 Acorn Meaning and Symbolism